openSUSE/news-o-o/_posts/2008-06-17-sneak-peeks-at-opensuse-110-kde-with-stephan-binner.markdown

 ---
 author: News Team
+comments: true
 date: 2008-06-17 00:59:46+00:00
 layout: post
 link: https://news.opensuse.org/2008/06/17/sneak-peeks-at-opensuse-110-kde-with-stephan-binner/
+slug: sneak-peeks-at-opensuse-110-kde-with-stephan-binner
-title: "Sneak Peeks at openSUSE 11.0: KDE with Stephan Binner"
+title: 'Sneak Peeks at openSUSE 11.0: KDE with Stephan Binner'
+wordpress_id: 874
 categories:
 - Distribution
 tags:
 - KDE
 ---

 With openSUSE 11.0 just a few days away, it's time to look at one of the stars of the show: KDE.
 In openSUSE 11.0, you get two KDEs for the price of one.
 Here we'll take a look at what's coming in KDE, and talk to one of openSUSE's KDE contributors, Stephan Binner.

 <!-- more -->